-Master of Social Work and Juris Doctor Joint Degree
+Master of Social Work and Juris Doctor Dual Degree

 The MSW/JD Program allows students to develop specialties in social work and law.

-Students enrolled in the joint degree program may count up to 12 credit hours of College
+Students enrolled in the dual degree program may count up to 12 credit hours of College

 of Law coursework toward fulfilling the 60 credit-hour requirement of the MSW degree,